Office working

 Real-world example

-Sarah, the founder of a UK tech startup, owns 100% of her company valued at £4 million.
+Sarah, the founder of a UK tech startup, owns 100% of her company valued at £6 million.
+She is currently single,

 Five planning strategies for the new business relief era